paradisebunny/daffodil/gameplay.md

 #### Rolling Initiative
 Each side rolls a d6 for Initiative, highest roll wins.
 If one side surprise the other, they roll with advantage.
 The winning side acts first (moving, attacking, and spell casting).
 The losing side follows after.
 If the initiative roll is tied both sides are acting simultaneously.
 #### Types of Attacks
 A melee attack is an attack made at close quarters (near).
-Ranged attacks are attacks with ranged weapons such as a bow or sling.
+Ranged attacks are attacks with ranged weapons such as a bow or sling at long range (far).
 When firing ranged attacks into melee, randomly determine if friend or foe is attacked.
 #### The Attack Roll
-To make an attack roll, rolls a d20 and adds any bonuses (HB if available, STR for melee attacks, DEX for ranged attacks, magic weapon boni if applicable) to the result.
+To make an attack roll, roll a d20 and add any bonuses (HB if available, STR for melee attacks, DEX for ranged attacks, magic weapon boni if applicable) to the result.
 The attack roll hits if it is equal to or higher than the AC.
 Monster attacks add +1 to their attack roll for each HD they have.
-Roll damage according to the weapon's damage die (add STR bonus for fighter).
+Roll damage according to the weapon's damage die (add STR bonus for the strong only).
 ## Movement
 Distances are close, near and far.
 A character can take one action and move near, or skip his action and move far.
 If a character's inventory is full their movement speed is drastically reduced.

 For long distance travel, characters can hike up to 12 miles in a day.
 They can hike 18 if travelling on roads and only 6 if travelling in rough terrain or under adverse conditions.
 All movement is reduced to a quarter of these values if their inventory is full.
 ## Damage and Death
 When a character is hit, the amount of damage is subtracted from their hit points.
 When these reach zero, the character is unconscious.
-They die at negative hit points equal to their level.
+There is a 2 in 6 chance the character immediatly dies.
+Repeat this roll at the end of each round until healed or dead.
+If healed before succumbing to death, permanently substract 1 from a random attribute.
 Monsters die at 0 hit points.
 ## Healing
 Characters recover 1 hit point per day if they eat a meal and have a night of uninterrupted rest.
 ## Treasure